Sorry, you need to enable JavaScript to visit this website.

 Who is eligible for the DC EITC?

-If a District taxpayer was allowed the EITC on their federal return, the DC EITC can generally also be claimed on the DC return.
-The DC EITC credit is claimed by filing an individual income tax return (Form D-40).
+1. Generally, you can claim the DC EITC if the EITC was allowed on your federal return.
+The DC EITC is claimed by filing a DC individual income tax return (Form D-40).

 Drawing of a refund check